 |What is SCORE?|

 - Student Core Outcomes & Readiness Evaluation.
-This is the name of the Core Assessment that students must take to remove the “AT Hold” on their account in order to access the Diploma Application.
+This is the name of the Core Assessment that students must take as part of their UNIV 4AA0 Pre-Graduation Expectations.

 - By taking a one-hour assessment, you allow Auburn to gather the evidence needed to document the strength of an Auburn education and explore areas that our faculty can target for improvement for future generations of Auburn students.